shaivimalik/medicine_preprocessing-on-entire-dataset/markdowns/Reproducing_Original_Result.md

 To prevent classifiers from developing biases towards the majority class, sampling techniques are used.
 These techniques aim to balance the representation of classes present in the dataset.
 They allow models to learn from a more balanced dataset and improve their generalizability for real-world prediction.

-- **Oversampling**: The minority class is upsampled to match the count of majority class.
+- **Oversampling**: The minority class is upsampled to match the count of the majority class.

-- **Undersampling**: The instances majority class are reduced to match the count of the minority class.
+- **Undersampling**: The samples of majority class are reduced to match the count of the minority class.
 However, remember that undersampling techniques can discard valuable information that might be crucial for training the model.

 In this notebook, we will use the Adaptive Synthetic Sampling technique to increase the samples of the minority class (preterm birth).